25 Amazing Things To Do In Lake Louise

 The most popular snowshoe is along the Northern side of Lake Louise, but you can also head up to Mirror Lake or over to Paradise Creek.
 You can grab rentals at Wilson Sports in the village, or you can book a tour with Great Divide Nature Interpretation.

 Careful venturing too far.
 The areas around Lake Louise are extreme avalanche terrain, and slides happen often, and deaths have occurred.
-Proper avalanche training (even for snowshoeing) is recommended in the Canadian Rockies.
+Proper avalanche training (even for snowshoeing) is recommended for hiking on your own in this area.

 Ski at Lake Louise Ski Resort